PrismaticFlame/Spring_2024_Notes/Spring_24/Hypersurfaces.md

 A hypersurface is a generalization of the concept of a surface to higher-dimensional spaces.
-In mathematics, a hypersurface is a [[manifold]] of dimension one less than the ambient space.
+In mathematics, a hypersurface is a [[Manifold]] of dimension one less than the ambient space.
 For example, in three-dimensional space, a hypersurface is a two-dimensional surface, and in n-dimensional space, a hypersurface is an (n-1)-dimensional manifold.

 In more accessible terms: